conradwt/k8s-gateway-api-using-traefik/README.md

 The purpose of this example is to provide instructions for running the K8s Gatewey API using Traefik.

-The purpose of this example is to provide instructions for running the K8s Gatewey API using Kong.

 ## Software Requirements

 - Helm v3.15.2 or newer